Daily Life in Community

 How much silence will there be?

-OFF RETREAT there will be 2-3 hours of silent meditation practice a day, as well as one day / week of silent contemplative practice.
+OFF-RETREAT: there are 2-3 hours of silent contemplative / meditation practice a day, as well as one day per week of silent contemplative practice.

 How many people will be part of the program?